Strange But True Tax Laws From All 50 States

 Georgia: The Tax Cap

 In 2014, Georgia became the first state to cap its income tax rate through a ballot measure.
 The tax rate cap of 6% is now part of the state's constitution.
-In 2017, a bill was introduced in the state legislature that could replace the state's six income tax rates with a flat 5.4% tax, but failed to pass.
-The current top rate in Georgia is 5.75%.
+There are six tax brackets for the 2023 tax year, and the current top rate in Georgia is 5.75%.
+However, the state is moving to flat tax rate of 5.49% for the 2024 tax year and even lower rates for subsequent years.

 Saving a Tree, HI